MojmirDocekal/FDSL_2022_slides_recording/readme.txt

-Zoom recording of the FDSL talk.
+Zoom recording and slides of the FDSL 15 talk.